Strategies for Span Labeling with Large Language Models: Existing Strategies for Span Labeling with Generative Models

-The \catmatch{} strategies also focus on the content of the spans to be labeled and thus require generating at least $O(m)$ tokens per example.\footnote{Since the content of the span gets generated, the upper bound is $O(n)$.
-However, the spans tend to be much shorter than the input text in practice.} Unlike in \catindex{} strategies, the model generates the textual content of the spans.
-The start and end indices ($s_i$, $e_i$) are determined post-hoc by string matching.
+\Catmatch{} strategies generate the textual content of each span.
+As such, they generate $O(m \cdot \bar{l})$ tokens per example, where $\bar{l}$ is the average length of span content.\footnote{Since the span content can cover the entire input text in the extreme, the upper bound is $O(n)$.
+However, the spans tend to be much shorter in practice.} Unlike in \catindex{} strategies, the model generates the textual content of the spans.
+The begin and end indices ($b_i$, $e_i$) are determined post-hoc by string matching.

 \paragraph{Unstructured List} A basic version of this approach is adopted by \citet{kocmi2023gembamqm}, who detect translation errors by asking the model to generate a bulleted list with items \texttt{\{error\_category\} - \{span\_text\}}.